 Part of the fun of traveling includes exploring new restaurants, local foods, and cultures.
 Do your research beforehand and map out healthy restaurants so you have a plan before arriving.
 You can search directly on Google, Yelp, or Tripadvisor for keywords like “paleo,” “farm to table” or “gluten-free.”
 You may also want to research nearby grocery stores and markets.

 Surviving Long Flights

 To avoid airplane food and ensure you get in sufficient fuel, prepare to-go meals or bring a premade meal.
-(I often travel with Model Meals and Mush).
-I typically pack a big salad with meat to eat on the plane during meal time.
+Pack a big salad with meat to eat on the plane during meal time.
 Vegetables often fall by the wayside on travel days, so packing them in a meal is a sure way to keep them in your daily intake.
 Spend the extra money on a spacious seat; it’s worth it.
 Wear comfortable clothes and get up to stretch.
 Instead of planning more work for the duration of your flight, enjoy the stillness from being disconnected.
 Rest.
 Hydrate.
 Breathe.

 When you arrive at a restaurant, tell the waiter your food preferences (gluten-free,dairy-free, or whatever you are trying to avoid) and ask for their assistance in making substitutions.
 You can order a salad with oil and vinegar on the side, a burger (sans bun) with a lettuce wrap, or any entrée dish that includes fish, meat or poultry with double vegetables on the side.